 Objectives of AS 2 ( Valuation of Inventory)

-The Primary object of Accounting standard 2 is to valuation of inventory and financial statements until revenue is determined.
-For detailed information about the AS 2 Valuation of Inventory refer the below given information.
+The Primary object of Accounting standard 2 is to the valuation of inventory and financial statements until revenue is determined.
+For detailed information about the AS 2 Valuation of Inventory refer the below-given information.

 - Valuation of Closing Stock and revenue recolonization.

 - Estimation of the Opening and Closing Work In Progress.

-- Analysis the Opening Stock, Closing Stock, Sales and Purchases, Cost of Goods Sold.
+- Analysis of the Opening Stock, Closing Stock, Sales and Purchases, Cost of Goods Sold.

 Inventories are Assets